rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

 #### 4. **Misconfigured Service Accounts**
    - Service accounts with weak passwords or inappropriate privileges can be targeted to forge Silver Tickets or gain initial footholds in a network.

-### Defense and Mitigation

-1. **Use Least Privilege**: Restrict user and service account privileges to the minimum necessary to perform their functions.

-2. **Secure Service Accounts**: Use complex passwords for service accounts and avoid reusing passwords across different services.

-3. **Protect LSASS**: Use features like Credential Guard in Windows 10 and later to protect LSASS and prevent credential dumping.

-4. **Monitor for Abnormal Activity**: Use security monitoring tools to detect abnormal logon patterns or unauthorized use of privileged accounts.

-5. **Regularly Rotate `krbtgt` Password**: Periodically reset the `krbtgt` account password to invalidate any stolen or forged Kerberos tickets.

-Understanding how Kerberos works, the significance of domain credentials, and the capabilities of Mimikatz are crucial for both defending against and understanding potential attacks in a Windows environment.
-Proper security hygiene, monitoring, and response strategies are essential in mitigating these risks.

 ## Processing Credentials Offline